C Statements

 Inserted after post_call and before ret.
 Can be used to release intermediate memory in the C wrapper.

-Code for return statement.
+List of code for return statement.
 Usually generated but can be replaced.
 For example, with constructors.

 Useful to convert a subroutine into a function.
 For example, convert a void function which fills a std::vector to return the number of items.